MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-uninstall-package.md

 manager: dansimp
 ---

-# Settings changed when you uninstall a provisioning package on Windows 10/11
+# Settings changed when you uninstall a provisioning package

 **Applies to**